 One of the requirements of the third-party special needs trust is that the trustee has the sole discretion to make trust disbursements and your family member cannot make demands for funds.
 Unfortunately, a third-party special needs trust is not a viable option for your family if the inheritance was not initially directed to the special needs trust, or your family member received a property settlement from a personal injury case.

-We encourage you contact our Estate Planning and Special Needs lawyers at Dine Law.
+We encourage you contact our Estate Planning and Special Needs lawyers at Dine Elder Law.
 Special consideration must be given to families with disabled minor or adult children when crafting an estate plan.
-The special needs trust attorneys at Dine Law can assess your access to public benefits and assets available for transfer to a trust, provide guidance regarding your specific estate planning needs and piece together a plan for your peace of mind.
+The special needs trust attorneys at Dine Elder Law can assess your access to public benefits and assets available for transfer to a trust, provide guidance regarding your specific estate planning needs and piece together a plan for your peace of mind.